nngrz/github-ai-bot/README.md

 3️⃣ Bot fetches the PR code

-4️⃣ Bot sends the code to an AI model - uses DeepSeek API (or another LLM) for analysis.
+4️⃣ Bot sends the code to an AI model – uses Gemini API (or another LLM) for analysis.

-5️⃣ Bot comments on the PR.
-Provides AI-generated code reviews with suggestions and fixes.
+5️⃣ Bot comments on the PR with AI-generated code review suggestions and fixes.

-### Features
+### Supported GitHub Events

-✅ Automated Code Review – AI detects bad practices and suggests improvements.

-✅ Code Analysis – Specialized for all programming language projects.

-✅ Customizable AI Model – Uses DeepSeek or any other AI model for analysis.
+- `opened`: Triggered when a new PR is created.
+- `synchronize`: Triggered when new commits are pushed to an existing PR.

 ## How to Run Locally